frostebite/elastic-git-storage/README.md

 ### Download &amp; install

-You will need `lfs-folderstore[.exe]` to be on your system path somewhere.
+You will need `elastic-git-storage[.exe]` to be on your system path somewhere.

-Either download and extract the [latest release](https://github.com/sinbad/lfs-folderstore/releases), or build it from source using the standard `go build`.
+Either download and extract the [latest release](https://github.com/sinbad/elastic-git-storage/releases), or build it from source using the standard `go build`.

 ### Configure a fresh repo